|Base model:||Adidas Terrex Agravic|

 Aggressive gripping lugs pockmark the external section of the sole unit.
 They effectively enhance surface grip, making sure that multi-surface traversal is much more attainable and agreeable to the runner.

 Same as with the popular Adidas Ultra Boost, the Terrex Agravic GTX uses the Boost™ .
 This midsole technology is a full-length foam unit that’s made from the compaction of thousands of cushioning pellets.
-It cushions the foot well, carrying it responsibly through the gait cycle.
+It cushions the foot completely, carrying it responsibly through the gait cycle.
 It also attenuates impact shock during the landing phase.

 The upper of the Adidas Terrex Agravic GTX makes use of textiles that are resistant to abrasion.
 They make the entire package more durable and long-lasting.
 Rocks and small debris won’t easily tear through the fabric, basically heightening the structural integrity of the product.